Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Differential Equations

 where $\Phi(\mathbf{x},t)$ is the (free) neutron density, $\sigma$ is the average number of neutrons released in a fission event, $\tau$ is the average time between fissions, and $\lambda$ is the average distance a neutron travels before being absorbed by a nucleus.

 \begin{enumerate} \item (Using separation of variables, and observing the spherical symmetry of the system) Find the most general solution to Neutron Diffusion Equation for a uniform material arranged in a ball of radius $R$ (Hint: Using the substitution $\Phi = V/r$). \item Using the Dirichlet boundary condition $\Phi=0$ on the surface, find (in terms of $\sigma$ and $\lambda$) the \textit{critical radius} of the ball, for which the neutron density starts to grow exponentially in time. \item For Uranium-235, it can be experimentally determined that $\sigma\sim 2.3$ and $\lambda \sim 6$cm.
-Compute the critical radius of a ball of pure Uranium-235. \item What have you just done? \end{enumerate}
+Compute the critical radius of a ball of pure Uranium-235.